 I bake often but I do not have more than one or two slices a day.
 I am lucky with kids and hubby helping consume it.
 I always allow it to get completely cool, I slice it and freeze it in bags.
 I take out one or two slices, whenever needed, toast it and eat it.

 It can be refrigerated for a good 4-5 weeks.
-The beauty of storing it this way is that every time I have a toasted slice it tastes as fresh as a freshly baked but toasted slice.
 It is absolutely great way of storing any bread.

 Here are some more bread recipes you may like :

 - Dutch oven

 - 700 g spelt flour or any flour or a mix you may wish to use (avoid all-purpose/bleached flour)

 - 700 ml warm water 66-70% is the ideal hydration - it always works great